What Is Goodwill In Business?

 From a legal perspective, the important point is: you should make sure the contract matches what your financial model assumes you’re receiving (for example, access to customer databases, the website domain, and rights to use business branding).

-There isn’t one universal goodwill formula in Australia.
+There isn’t one universal goodwill formula in New Zealand.
 In practice, goodwill is often a negotiated figure supported by financial performance and the perceived strength of the business.

 That said, goodwill valuation commonly involves methods like: